- Briefing Room

 VfM analysis does not estimate the value of non-financial public benefits.
-For example, the public benefit from accelerated project delivery is one of the key reasons that State and local governments in the U.S. pursue P3s.
-Yet the current VfM approach is not able to account quantitatively for benefits to travelers and others from delivering a project earlier than would have been possible under conventional procurement.
-Few attempts have been made to quantify and monetize benefits from accelerated project delivery or other improvements in service quality under a P3.
-Benefit-Cost Analysis (BCA) could complement VfM analysis to address these issues and contribute to transparency and accountability in the P3 procurement process.
+For example, the public benefits from accelerating the delivery of a project is one of the key reasons that State and local governments in the U.S. pursue P3s.
+Yet the VfM approach used in current practice does not account quantitatively for benefits to travelers and others from delivering a project earlier than would have been possible under conventional procurement.
+Few attempts have been made to quantify and monetize benefits from accelerated project delivery or from other differences in service quality between traditional and P3 project delivery.
+Benefit-Cost Analysis (BCA) can complement VfM analysis to address these issues and contribute to transparency and accountability in the P3 procurement process.

 A basic assumption in VfM analysis is that conventional procurement is possible with public financing in the same time frame as the P3.
 However, this may not be true if the procuring agency is faced with budgetary or debt capacity constraints that limit its ability to tap into future revenue streams to pay for investment today.
 Thus, benefits to users that may accrue from earlier delivery of the project under a P3 are not considered in quantitative VfM analysis, although they may be considered in a qualitative fashion.

-The Center for Innovative Finance Support is a one-stop clearinghouse for expertise, guidance, research, decision tools, and publications on program delivery innovations.
-Our website, workshops, and myriad resources support transportation professionals in the delivery of innovative approaches for delivery of highway projects.
+The FHWA Center for Innovative Finance Support is a one-stop clearinghouse for expertise, guidance, research, decision tools, and publications on highway program delivery innovations.
+Our website, workshops, and myriad resources support transportation professionals in the use of innovative approaches for delivery of highway projects.

-The Center for Innovative Finance Support's P3 program focuses on resources and capacity building for consideration and use of design-build-operate-finance maintain (DBFOM) concessions funded through tolls or availability payments.
+The FHWA Center for Innovative Finance Support's P3 program focuses on resources and capacity building for consideration and use of design-build-finance-operate-maintain (DBFOM) concessions funded through tolls or availability payments.

-The Center for Innovative Finance Support's Alternative Project Delivery program provides information on contractual arrangements that allow for greater private participation in infrastructure development by transferring risk and responsibility from public project sponsors to private sector engineers, contractors and investors.
+The FHWA Center for Innovative Finance Support's Alternative Project Delivery program provides information on contractual arrangements that allow for greater private participation in infrastructure development by transferring risk and responsibility from public project sponsors to private sector engineers, contractors and investors.

-Center for Innovative Finance Support's Project Finance program focuses on alternative financing, including State Infrastructure Banks (SIBs), Grant Anticipation Revenue Vehicles (GARVEEs), and Build America Bonds (BABs).
+The FHWA Center for Innovative Finance Support's Project Finance program focuses on alternative financing, including State Infrastructure Banks (SIBs), Grant Anticipation Revenue Vehicles (GARVEEs), and Private Activity Bonds (PABs).

-The Center for Innovative Finance Support's Federal Tolling and Pricing program focuses on the use of tolling and other road user charges as a revenue source to fund highway improvements, and the use of variably-priced tolls as a tool to manage congestion.
+The FHWA Center for Innovative Finance Support's Federal Tolling and Pricing program focuses on the use of tolling and other road user charges as a revenue source to fund highway improvements, and the use of variably-priced tolls as a tool to manage congestion.

-The Center for Innovative Finance Support's Value Capture program explores strategies for tapping into the added value that transportation improvements bring to nearby properties as a means to provide new funding for surface transportation improvements.
+The FHWA Center for Innovative Finance Support's Value Capture program explores strategies for tapping into the added value that transportation improvements bring to nearby properties as a means to provide new funding for surface transportation improvements.